 - Range of therapy options.
 We realize that not every patient responds to every type of therapy.
 We offer individual, group, and family psychotherapies, medical management, psychopharmacology, and nutritional counseling.
 Our doctors and therapists identify the best method to improve your relationship with food.

 - Access to clinical trials.
 You may be eligible to participate in studies designed to better understand, and explore new treatments for eating disorders, including picky eating in adults.
-For more information, please call the Duke Center for Eating Disorders at 919-416-2464.
+For more information, please email Hannah.firstname.lastname@example.org.

 Our treatment approaches are based on research that proves them to be the most effective.
 After gathering information about your history and goals, we tailor a plan that’s right for you to develop healthy eating habits.
 Your plan may include:

-You will learn to recognize triggers for emotions that lead to unhealthy eating, challenge unhelpful thoughts and change your eating behaviors.
+Combines advances in cognitive-behavioral treatment with mindfulness-based approaches.
+In so doing, you will learn to become more aware and accepting of ongoing joyous and aversive experiences so that life becomes more vital from moment to moment.
 We’ll work with you to develop problem-solving skills and meal planning, as well as explain the importance of food diaries.

 Emphasizes how you experience and respond to your emotions.
 You’ll learn how to keep your emotions in check, become more mindful and improve your interpersonal skills.
-The goal of this type of therapy is to reduce the symptoms that are triggering your eating disorder.
+The goal of this therapy is to reduce the symptoms that trigger your eating disorder.

 We encourage you to notice and accept unwelcome thoughts and feelings that contribute to disordered eating rather than trying to control or block them.
 We also work with you to help you identify your personal values so you can find greater meaning in life.